 The aucampiae is a hardy variety that is a forgiving succulent plant that is a great starting point for novices.

 Originating in South Africa this species is named after Dorothea Huyssteen, who first recorded its existence.
 At home on the feldspar, this particular variety thrives best in grit laden soils.
 Lithops dorotheae has dark green or brown new leaves that are mottled with cream colored speckles.
 All of this is complemented by the plants bright, yellow flower.

 The bright yellow flower of the dorotheae variety sits in eye catching contrast to the plants plain surroundings.

 Lithops optica rubra

-A Namibian variety this plant is one of the few living stones that can tolerate winter watering.
-Proudly producing a purple or pink colored leaves, which act as a dramatic backdrop to the plant’s white or yellow flowers, this is a distinctive variety if you want to cultivate something a little bit different.
+A Namibian variety this succulent is one of the few living stones that can tolerate winter watering.
+Proudly producing a purple or pink colored new leaves to replace the old leaves, which act as a dramatic backdrop to the plant’s white or yellow flowers, this is a distinctive variety if you want to cultivate something a little bit different.

-Another Namibian plant, like other varieties of living stone this plant thrives in rocky conditions and cold, desert regions.
+Another Namibian plant, like other varieties of living stone this succulent thrives in rocky conditions and cold, desert regions.
 It can also thrive in limestone settings.
 The grey-green oval leaves of this variety are sometimes mottled with a cream pattern.
-As the leaves divide to flower they will take on a kidney bean shape.
+As the new leaves divide to flower to replace the old leaves they will take on a kidney bean shape.
 This change heralds the emergence of white or yellow flowers.

 The yellow flowers of the fulviceps variety sit brightly against the plant’s kidney shaped leaves.